Stormy Daniels Called A Train Wreck In Latest Photos

 Stormy Daniels has been garnering some remarks.
 The porn star whose real name is Stephanie Clifford was photographed making her way through Los Angeles, Califonia’s LAX Airport on Friday.

-Photos obtained by The Daily Mail showed the 40-year-old looking casual.
+Photos obtained by The Daily Mail showed the 40-year-old in casual attire.
 Stormy was rocking a low-key look in simple jeans paired with a t-shirt in greens and whites.
-The blonde’s trademark platinum locks were on show, although she’d opted to wear them in a somewhat messy finish: a long braid kept the star’s hair away from her face, but large wisps were falling loose around her head.
-Likewise fuss-free was a makeup-free look with the star’s complexion appearing void of cosmetics.
+The blonde’s trademark platinum locks were on show, although she had opted to wear them in a somewhat messy finish.
+A long braid kept the star’s hair away from her face, but large wisps were falling loosely around her head.
+Likewise fuss-free was a no-makeup look as the star’s complexion appeared to be void of cosmetics.

 Stormy was snapped on the phone as she made her way through the terminal with a male friend.